 Assignment of claims to special-purpose vehicles

-For many years, it was considered that such an approach would be impermissible under historic rules prohibiting third parties from supporting an unconnected party’s litigation, known as the doctrines of maintenance and champerty.
-While those rules have been relaxed in recent years, and third-party litigation funding is now generally permitted (and indeed becoming a critical feature of the competition litigation landscape – see further below), it seemed clear until recently that the rules would be applied more strictly where claims were assigned to a third party to pursue in its own name.
+The unpopularity of assignment of damages claims to SPVs in the UK stems largely from the fact that, for many years, it was considered that such an approach would be impermissible under historic rules prohibiting third parties from supporting an unconnected party’s litigation, known as the doctrines of maintenance and champerty.
+While those rules have been relaxed in recent years, and third-party litigation funding is now generally permitted (and indeed becoming a critical feature of the competition litigation landscape – see further below), it seemed clear until relatively recently that the rules would be applied more strictly where claims were assigned to a third party to pursue in its own name.
 It was thus expected that the courts would refuse to recognise, on the grounds of public policy, the assignment of a bare right to litigate (i.e., where the assignee does not have an interest sufficient to justify pursuit of proceedings for his or her own benefit).

-However, the recent cases of JEB Recoveries LLP v.
+However, the cases of JEB Recoveries LLP v.
 Binstock and Casehub Ltd v.
-Wolf Cola Ltd suggest that the UK courts may be becoming increasingly flexible.
-In both those cases claims that had been assigned to a third party were permitted to proceed and were held not to infringe the rules of maintenance and champerty.
+Wolf Cola Ltd suggest that there may be scope for the UK courts to adopt a more flexible approach.
+In both those cases, claims that had been assigned to a third party were permitted to proceed and were held not to infringe the rules of maintenance and champerty.
 The Casehub judgment is particularly interesting, in that the business model pursued by the claimant – described by the court as ‘a company which builds consumer group actions online’ – appears similar to the practice seen in other jurisdictions of SPVs ‘bundling’ assigned damages claims.